The brutal truth of job searching is this:

-DO NOT send out a generic LinkedIn application if you have a more personalized method to get in touch with a company.
+DO NOT send out a generic LinkedIn Easy Apply application if you have a more personalized method to get in touch with a company.

-Don’t I need to tailor my resume?
-You skipped that.
+Do I need to tailor my resume?

-So, let’s say you want a software sales job.
-That’s one resume.
-If you also want to apply for jobs in software project management, that’s another resume tailored to that type of role.
-But that’s 2 resumes, not 20.
+Then, if you also want to apply for jobs in software project management, that’s another resume tailored to that type of role.
+That’s the minimum of what you should be doing.